 Prime Day success over the years

-Prime Day 2017 saw even greater growth, not only in terms of products sold (50% more than 2016) and participating countries (up from 10 to 12), but in the length of time the deal day lasted as well — from 24 hours to 30.
+Prime Day 2017 saw even greater growth, not only in terms of products sold (50% more than in 2016) and participating countries (up from 10 to 12) but in the length of time the deal day lasted as well — from 24 hours to 30.

 Then, in 2018 and due to the success of the extended hours, Amazon took it a step further and ran Prime Day for 36 hours.
-And once again it paid off.
+Once again, it paid off.

 Prime members worldwide bought over 100 million products, SMEs (small and medium-sized enterprises) earned over $1.5 billion in revenue, and it was Amazon’s largest day-and-a-half of sales globally.